Fridolin Anderwert

 Fridolin Anderwert (19 September 1828, in Frauenfeld – 25 December 1880) was a Swiss politician.
+After attending school in Tägerwilen, Frauenfeld, and Konstanz, he initially studied history and philosophy at the University of Leipzig.
+He subsequently studied law at Ruprecht Karl University in Heidelberg and Friedrich Wilhelm University in Berlin.
+In 1851, he began practicing law in Frauenfeld, and from 1853 to 1856, he served as a district judge.

-He was elected to the Swiss Federal Council on 10 December 1875 and was member of the council until 25 December 1880.
-He was affiliated to the Free Democratic Party of Switzerland.
+He was elected to the Swiss Federal Council on 10 December 1875 and was a member of the council until 25 December 1880.
+He was affiliated to the Democratic Left, which later developed into the Social-Political Group.

-During his office time he held the Department of Justice and Police and was Vice-President of the Swiss Confederation in 1880.
+During his time in office, he held the Department of Justice and Police and was Vice-President of the Swiss Confederation in 1880.

 On 7 December 1880 he was elected President of the Swiss Confederation for the year 1881.
-Immediately after the election a nasty campaign against him broke out in the press, in particular about the eating habits of the obese bachelor, but also rumors that he was a regular visitor in brothels.
-Drawn by physical exhaustion and severe depression, Anderwert killed himself on Christmas Day 1880 on the "Kleine Schanze", a small park next to the Houses of Parliament.
+Immediately after the election, a nasty campaign against him broke out in the press, in particular about the eating habits of the obese bachelor, along with rumors that he was a regular visitor to brothels.
+Drawn by physical exhaustion and severe depression, Anderwert killed himself on Christmas Day 1880 in the "Kleine Schanze", a small park next to the Houses of Parliament.
 The only published sentence of his farewell letter states: "They want a victim, they shall have it."